Saturday, Sept. 21, 2019 (Updated Nov. 19, 2019)

 “To what degree are we being more of a firefighter and waiting for problems to happen to address them?” he asked.
 “There has to be a sense of accomplishment.
 That (missing) sense is why people have such a negative view of council at times, because they do feel it’s obstructionist and there is a sense of we’re just going to talk about it for the next five years without having a project done.”

-Why you might not want to vote for Cure: Though Cure’s vision may resonate with the community, he lacks a clear way forward to realize that vision.
+Why you might not want to vote for Cure: Though Cure’s vision may resonate with the community, he lacks a clear way forward to realize it.
 Declining to give specifics can cover up a lack of knowledge or a show a desire to avoid future accountability for broken promises.
 Or, it could simply be what Cure insists it is: a difference in communication styles.

 His response to that criticism is equally important to consider.
-Cure went on the offense when pressed.
+Cure went on the offensive when pressed.
 Combined with his habit of speaking condescendingly to women and declining to apologize when confronted, his behavior paints a picture of a man who won’t be held accountable.
 For an elected official, that’s a disastrous quality.

 Cure on the issues

 Housing: Cure referenced the failed Twin Lakes development as an example where opposition to housing was justified: “I think people were rightly scared that (open space) was going to be infringed upon,” he said.
-He would prefer to see development along “corridors” and would encourage the city to “build relationships” with property owners and developers..
+He would prefer to see development along “corridors” and would encourage the city to “build relationships” with property owners and developers.

 Homelessness: Cure had no suggestions for how best to balance spending on services versus housing of the homeless, nor any critique or praise for the city’s approach.
 He did demonstrate a balance in approaching the issue and a willingness to consider multiple viewpoints.